GrandF17/detecting-ss22/README.md

-udp_lable               - TRUE if met UDP   in IP proto tcp_lable               - TRUE if met TCP   in IP proto sctp_lable              - TRUE if met SCTP  in IP proto http_lable              - TRUE if met some standart lables of HTTP conncetion (simple check) tls_lable               - TRUE if met some standart lables of TLS conncetion (simple check) ssh_lable               - TRUE if met some standart lables of SSH conncetion (simple check)
+udp_lable               - TRUE if met UDP   in IP proto tcp_lable               - TRUE if met TCP   in IP proto sctp_lable              - TRUE if met SCTP  in IP proto http_lable              - TRUE if met some standart lables of HTTP connection (simple check) tls_lable               - TRUE if met some standart lables of TLS connection (simple check) ssh_lable               - TRUE if met some standart lables of SSH connection (simple check)

 # other simple metrcis
 total_time              - total session time in milliseconds